dshamanthreddy/lpic-1-anki-flashcards/README.md

 Anki is also available as a [Web Application](https://ankiweb.net/).

 ## Warranty and Liability
 [LPIC-1 Anki Flashcards](https://github.com/jonasjacek/lpic-1-anki-flashcards) is a small, private project.
 The author makes absolutely no claims and representations to warranties regarding the accuracy or completeness of the information provided.
-However, you can use the files in this repository AT YOUR OWN RISK.
+However, you can use the information in this repository AT YOUR OWN RISK.

 ## License